As an almost 40-year-old woman, diet matters to me tremendously as I know how much it impacts my energy levels.

 During my trip to Geneva, I had the opportunity to meet the company which makes the powerful red spinach extract that we now use in Resync products to naturally support your nitric oxide levels and deep, clean energy levels.

 The benefits of this red veggie go beyond the natural, high amount of nitrates present in its leaves.
 There is also quite a big difference between green and red spinach, not just in color but also in oxalate levels.
 It’s important to note that green spinach is high in oxalates, which can contribute to kidney stones and painful urination among other things.
-Red spinach is oxalate free.
+Red spinach extract is oxalate free.
+Learn more about why Resync has the ingredients it does here.

 Red Spinach and Health Benefits